NethServer/docs/administrator-manual/en/base_system.rst

 -----

 The login page allows selecting an alternative language among those already installed on the system.
-After logging in, go to the :ref:`software-center-section` page to install additional languages.
+After logging in, additional language packs can be installed from the :menuselection:`Software center` page under the :guilabel:`Languages` category.

 The login page will give you a trusted access to the web interface.
 Log in as **root** and type the password chosen during |product| installation.